-Edocation.
-Engineering, Qatar University.
-Experience: Mr. Khalid Jolo has more than 20 years of experience in various capacities like Senior Project Engineer, Project Director, and Business Development Manager.
+Name: Mr. Khalid Jolo Position: Chairman Education: Mr. Khalid Jolo holds a degree in Mechanical Engineering from the Faculty of Engineering, Qatar University.
+Experience: Mr. Khalid Jolo has more than 21 years of experience in various capacities like Senior Project Engineer, Project Director, and Business Development Manager.
 Immediately after his engineering studies, he joined with Ministry of Electricity, Qatar in the mid-1990s.
 Later, he joined Qatar Electricity & Water Co, Q.S.C. ("QEWC") as Senior Project Engineer in 1997.
 QEWC is considered as one of the first private sector companies that operates in the field of power generation and water production in the region, owning and operating power generation and water desalination stations using the most up to-date technologies in the world.
 He has headed the QEWC Business Development team in the recent past, which was very successful in garnering a few of the recent prestigious projects in Qatar.
 At present, Mr. Jolo, is the Chief Executive Officer for Nebras Power Co.
-List of Other Directorships: In addition to Phoenix Power Company SAOG, Mr. Jolo is also a Director of (1) Ras Girtas Power Company, Qatar; (2) Ras Laffan Power Co., Qatar; (3) Umm Al Houl Power Co., Qatar; (4) Nebras Power Co., Qatar (5) Shams Maan Power Generation, Jordan; (6) Nebras Power Netherlands B.V.; (7) IPM Indonesia Netherlands, B.V; (8) IPM Asia, Indonesia and (9) Paiton Energy, Indonesia.
-Name: Mr. Neil Cave Position: Deputy Chairman Education: Mr. Cave holds a degree in mechanical engineering, a Masters degree in electrical Power Systems a Masters degree in business and administration.
-Experience: Mr. Cave is a professional engineer and has 30 years' of experience in the power industry.
+List of Other Directorships: In addition to Phoenix Power Company SAOG, Mr. Jolo is also a Director of (1) Ras Girtas Power Company, Qatar; (2) Ras Laffan Power Co., Qatar; (3) Umm Al Houl Power Co., Qatar; (4) Nebras Power, Qatar (5) Shams Maan Power Generation, Jordan; (6) Nebras Power Netherlands B.V.; (7) IPM Indonesia Netherlands, B.V; (8) IPM Asia, Indonesia and (9) Paiton Energy, Indonesia.
+Name: Mr. Neil Cave Position: Deputy Chairman Education: Mr. Cave holds a Bachelors Degree in Mechanical Engineering, a Masters Degree in Electrical Power Systems and a Masters Degree in Business and Administration.
+Experience: Mr. Cave is a professional engineer and has 35 years of experience in the power industry.
 After 10 years with turbine manufacturers in construction and commissioning, he spent 5 years in operations management with China Light & Power in Hong Kong.
-Mr. Cave has worked for Marubeni Europower since 2000 and for Marubeni Power Asset Management Limited since 2011 in various senior roles in business development, operations, construction and management in executive director roles.
-List of Other Directorships: In addition to Phoenix Power Company SAOG, Mr. Cave is also a director of the following companies: Managing Director, Asia Gulf Power Holding Company, UAE Non-Executive Director, Emirates CMS Power Company, UAE Non-Executive Director, Ruwais Power Company, UAE Non-Executive Director, Fujairah Asia Power Company, UAE Non-Executive Director, Mesaieed Power Company, Qatar Non-Executive Director, Rabigh Arabian Water and Electricity Company, KSA Non-Executive Director, Power Cogeneration Power Company, KSA
+Mr. Cave has worked for Marubeni Europower since 1997 and has been seconded to Marubeni Power Asset Management Limited since 2011 in various senior roles in Business Development, Operations, Construction and Management in Executive Director roles.
+List of Other Directorships: In addition to Phoenix Power Company SAOG, Mr. Cave is also a director of the following companies: Managing Director, Asia Gulf Power Holding Company, UAE Non-Executive Director, Emirates CMS Power Company, UAE Non-Executive Director, Fujairah Asia Power Company, UAE Non-Executive Director, Mesaieed Power Company, Qatar Chairman, Rabigh Arabian Water and Electricity Company, KSA Non-Executive Director, Power Cogeneration Power Company, KSA Non-Executive Director, Taweelah Asia Power Company, UAE Chairman, A.R.C.H W.L.L., KSA